darrynzimire/RNASeqDataSimulator/README.md

 ## Funding

-This project was funded in part by:

-South African National Research Foundation (SA NRF) South African Medical Research Council (SA MRC)
-Bill & Melinda Gates Foundation
+This project was funded in part by the South African National Research Foundation (SA NRF), South African Medical Research Council (SA MRC) and Bill & Melinda Gates Foundation

 ## License